-For details about what you can and can’t bring to Australia, visit the Department of Agriculture, Fisheries and Forestry website
+For details about what you can and can’t bring to Australia, visit the Department of Agriculture website.

 Without a specific permit, travellers are restricted from bringing certain items into Australia, including heritage-listed goods, protected wildlife, and some medications and veterinary products.
 All restricted items should be declared on travellers' Incoming Passenger Card.
 Please note that volume limits apply to duty free goods and sums of money.

 For further information about restricted items and customs regulations, visit the Australian Customs website.

 The Tourist Refund Scheme (TRS) enables travellers to claim a refund of the goods and services tax (GST) and wine equalisation tax (WET) paid on some goods bought in Australia.
 Refunds can be claimed in the International Departures area at Melbourne International Airport.
 Make sure you allow sufficient time to make your claim before your flight.